Overline: Engineering

 An active low signal is designated by an overline, e.g. R̅E̅S̅E̅T̅, representing logical negation.

+Graphics Design

+Overlining is also used in graphics design for decoration of text to help convey a message.

 Morse (CW)

 Some Morse code prosigns can be expressed as two or three characters run together, and an overline is often used to signify this.
 The most famous is the distress signal, S̅O̅S̅.

 Writing

 An overline-like symbol is traditionally used in Syriac text to mark abbreviations and numbers.
 It has dots at each end and the center.
-In German it is occasionally used to indicate a pair of letters which cannot both be fitted into the available space.
+In German it is occasionally used to indicate a pair of letters which cannot both be fitted into the available space (also see the use of macron in German writing).

 When Morse code is written out as text, overlines are used to distinguish prosigns and other concatenated character groups from strings of individual characters.

 In Arabic writing and printing, overlines are traditionally used instead of underlines for typographic emphasis, although underlines are used more and more due to the rise of the internet.